This post may contain affiliate links. Read our disclosure policy here.

 How to Make Salmon Avocado Bowls

-Pat dry the salmon so the seasonings stick better.
-Cook them in a pan skin side up first, then on the other side.
-You’ll know when salmon is done when the internal temperature reaches 145F. - Marinate the cucumber
+Pat the salmon dry so the seasonings stick better.
+Cook them in a pan, skin-side up first, then flip them over.
+You'll know when salmon is done when the internal temperature reaches 145F. - Marinate the cucumber.

 Make a rice base and top it with shredded salmon, avocado, marinated cucumber, and spicy mayo.
 Enjoy!

-Cook the rice, make the spicy mayo, and marinate the cucumber.
-Refrigerate everything in separate airtight containers for up to 2 days.
+Whether you have leftovers or make this meal ahead, you can refrigerate the assembled bowls or the cooked rice, the spicy mayo, and the marinated cucumber in separate airtight containers for up to 2 days.

 More Easy Rice Bowls